NVIDIA/apex/examples/imagenet/README.md

 # Mixed Precision ImageNet Training in PyTorch

 `main_amp.py` is based on [https://github.com/pytorch/examples/tree/master/imagenet](https://github.com/pytorch/examples/tree/master/imagenet).
 It implements Automatic Mixed Precision (Amp) training of popular model architectures, such as ResNet, AlexNet, and VGG, on the ImageNet dataset.
-Command-line flags forwarded to `amp.initialize` are used easily manipulate and switch between various pure and mixed precision training "optimization levels" or `opt_level`s.
-For a detailed explanation of `opt_level`s, [refer to the updated API guide](https://nvidia.github.io/apex/amp.html).
+Command-line flags forwarded to `amp.initialize` are used to easily manipulate and switch between various pure and mixed precision "optimization levels" or `opt_level`s.
+For a detailed explanation of `opt_level`s, see the [updated API guide](https://nvidia.github.io/apex/amp.html).

 Three lines enable Amp:
 ```